 - Go outside: Visit job sites and observe construction.
 You’ll learn why certain design elements frustrate construction workers and what works in the real world.

 - Watch smart content: Tune into engineering and construction shows on the Discovery channel or YouTube to find topics that interest you.

 - Speak with others: Talk to consumers and construction workers to gain a better understanding of your product.

 “How to be an engineer?” wrap up

-What’s your favorite tip on how to be an engineer?
-What do you think it takes to become a superstar engineer?
+What’s your favorite tip on how to be an amazing engineer?
+What do you think it takes to join the ranks of the superstar engineers?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.